John Collier (painter): Public collections

 Sixteen of John Collier's paintings are now in the collections of the National Portrait Gallery in London, and two are in the Tate Gallery.
 Four of the National Portrait Gallery paintings were in December 1997 on display: John Burns, Sir William Huggins, Thomas Huxley (the artist's father in law) and Charles Darwin (copies of the last two are also prominently displayed at the top of the staircase at the Athenaeum Club in London).

-A 1907 self-portrait has been preserved in the Uffizi in Florence which presumably commissioned it as part of its celebrated collection of artists’ self-portraits.
+A 1907 self-portrait has been preserved in the Uffizi in Florence which presumably commissioned it as part of its celebrated collection of artists' self-portraits.

 Other pictures may be seen in houses and institutions open to the public: his Clytemnestra, a large and striking painting of the mythical figure, is in the Guildhall Gallery of the City of London.
-The Death Sentence was given by the widow of the artist to Wolverhampton Art Gallery.
+Another version, in which Clytemnestra has committed the murder and stands half-naked by the bath with a bloody sword is in the Worcester City Art Gallery & Museum.
+Sentence of Death was given by the widow of the artist to Wolverhampton Art Gallery.
 His portrait of the Earl of Onslow (1903), is at Clandon Park, Surrey (National Trust).
 His full-length portrait of Sir Charles Tertius Mander, first baronet, is at Owlpen Manor, Gloucestershire, with another version in the collection of the National Trust at Wightwick Manor, and his Lady Godiva is in the Herbert Art Gallery and Museum.
-"A glass of wine with Caesar Borgia" 1893, can be seen hanging in the atrium of Ipswich Town Hall.
+A glass of wine with Caesar Borgia (1893) can be seen hanging in the atrium of Ipswich Town Hall.

 Reproductions of many others, from various collections, may be consulted in the John Collier box in the National Portrait Gallery Heinz Archive and Library, and a good selection is published in The Art of the Honourable John Collier by W.H.
 Pollock (1914).
 His work was also included in the Great Victorian Pictures exhibition mounted by the Arts Council in 1978 (catalogue, p27).